-Sunderland will have to up their offer if they are to land Leicester City striker Leonardo Ulloa before tomorrow night's deadline.
+Sunderland transfer news: Cats have to up offer to land Leicester City striker Leonardo Ulloa, Everton duo linked

 Unsettled Ulloa has started only one Premier League game this season and is keen to move in order to secure first team football.